tortmann/fhj.swengb.project.courseware.mtn/README.md

-•	At the first three Tables you are able to CREATE, EDIT, DELETE the DB-Entries
+•	At the first three Tables you are able to CREATE, EDIT, DELETE the DB-Entries <br>
 •	At the last two Tables you are only able to READ the DB-Entries <br>

 ###